joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 }) // asks our server to listen for requests on port 8000, logging to the console to confirm that things are working
 ```

-The code above a minimal "HelloWorld" Express.js web application.
+The code above is a minimal "HelloWorld" Express.js web application.
 This imports the "express" module and uses it to create a server (`app`) that listens for HTTP requests on port 8000 and prints a message to the console explaining what browser URL you can use to test the server.
 The `app.get()` function only responds to HTTP `GET` requests with the specified URL path ('/'), in this case by calling a function to send our _Hello World!_ message.

 5. You can start the server by calling node with the script in your command prompt: